Interpause/pxt-esp8266iot/README.md

 ESP8266 is an [~$5 wifi module](https://www.elecfreaks.com/estore/esp8266-serial-wifi-module.html), used in many tinkering projects to provide wifi to controller boards.
 This specific package is meant for [Microsoft's PXT for Micro:bit](https://makecode.microbit.org/) and comes with a good range of custom blocks to make your life easier, especially since there currently is little Micro:bit support for the ESP8266.

 It features fairly well-laid foundational code, built on different transport layers with different protocols to maximize the potential of this cheap but powerful Wifi module.
-The user can have precise control via the [command system](command_queue.ts), and on a higher level, good HTTP support with the [request system (WIP)](request_queue.ts).
+The user can have precise control via the [command system](command_queue.ts), and on a higher level, good HTTP support with the [request system](request_queue.ts).

 So what are you waiting for?
 Dive right in!